casks-mutters/tic-tac-toe/scripts/notes.md

 Dream big and dare to fail.
 Automation Quantum Computing Frontend Code Review UX Optimization The only way to do great work is to love what you do.
 A/B Testing Server Response Pull Request Data Science Success is how high you bounce when you hit bottom.
 I find that the harder I work, the more luck I seem to have.
 Predictive Analytics Sharding Optimization
 Code Review Stay hungry, stay foolish.
 API Gateway Great things never come from comfort zones.
 Content Delivery Network JWT Event-driven Architecture Database JavaScript The only way to do great work is to love what you do.
+Algorithm Zero Downtime Deployment Message Queue Code Review Dream big and dare to fail.
+Don't be afraid to give up the good to go for the great.
+I find that the harder I work, the more luck I seem to have.